mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

-Due to significant hardware constraints—where even standard inference requires 3–5 minutes on cloud and 1 minute on local machine per query—I opted not to fine-tune a model.
+Due to significant hardware constraints—where even standard inference requires 3–5 minutes on cloud and 1 minute on local machine (M4 Macbook Air) per query—I opted not to fine-tune a model.
 Instead, I focused on evaluating the performance of my RAG (Retrieval-Augmented Generation) pipeline using an **"LLM-as-a-judge"** approach.
 I utilized Weights & Biases to log these evaluation metrics to ensure the system remains factual and relevant despite the inability to perform retraining.

 ![RAG Evaluation Metrics](figures/firegpt-wandb.png)